 IAMCR to chair global alliance

-The International Association for Media and Communication Research -IAMCR- has been elected to chair the Global Alliance on Media and Gender (GAMAG).
-Aimée Vega, vice-president of IAMCR, will fill the position.
-The mandate runs until December 2017, when the Alliance will hold its next General Assembly.
-Carolyn Byerly, a feminist scholar and member of IAMCR GAMAG Task Force, will serve as chair of the Alliance’s Research Committee.
+Aimée Vega, Vice-president of the International Association for Media and Communication Research (IAMCR), has been elected to chair the Global Alliance on Media and Gender (GAMAG).
+Her mandate runs until December 2017, when the Alliance will hold its next General Assembly.
+Carolyn Byerly, a feminist scholar and member of IAMCR's GAMAG Task Force, will serve as chair of the Alliance’s Research Committee.

-The Global Alliance on Media and Gender was launched by UNESCO, and more than 500 organisations, including IAMCR, at the first Global Forum on Gender and Media in Bangkok, Thailand in December 2013.
+The Global Alliance on Media and Gender was launched by UNESCO at the first Global Forum on Gender and Media in Bangkok, Thailand in December 2013, which was attended by more than 500 organisations, including IAMCR.
 Its main goal is to achieve gender equality in and through the media.
 In particular, its interest is to follow up on the implementation of Section ‘J’ of the 1995 Beijing Declaration and Plan of Action”.

 In 2014, the Alliance established a 15-member International Steering Committee (ISC) to guide its work.
 The ISC is comprised of one representative from each UNESCO region, as well as representatives from the media, civil society and governmental agencies.
 Aimée Vega was elected Chair of both GAMAG’s Research Committee and the Latin America and the Caribbean Regional Chapter.